dmbarbour/wikilon/docs/Runtime.md

 I need to get something running quickly (again!), even if it isn't ideal for performance immediately.
 This will consist of a web server and basic APIs mostly (initially) for human use.

-Last time around I used Wai directly, but that doesn't scale nicely.
-I'm inclined to try out Snap or Yesod at this point, or even MFlow (though I'm not happy with MFlow's use of TCache).
-But for now, I may get started by just using Scotty or raw Wai/Warp again.
+Last time around I used Wai directly, but that creates a pretty big burden for any sort of lightweight composition of widgets.
+I'm inclined to try Snap or Yesod at this point.
+If I can model composition of multiple interactive widgets within a page, that would be reasonably convenient.

-I'm inclined to just use the Scotty web service to get started quickly.
-I might switch to a more mature and complete web server framework in the future, assuming there is need to do so.
-What I want long term is reactive widgets that update in near real-time when the underlying data changes, and that enable collusion by multiple agents (e.g. by reporting partial updates and read assumptions by other agents).

 Initial requirements: